kadena-community/kadena.js/docs/decisions/0002-supported-environments.md

 ### Browsers

-The documentation website, tools and tutorials should work in...
-TODO "latest 2 versions...?"
+The documentation website, tools and tutorials should work in the **latest two versions** of all major browsers:

+- Brave
+- Google Chrome
+- Microsoft Edge
+- Firefox
+- Apple Safari + iOS Safari

 ## Consequences